danielsmaxwell/r_code/joins.md

-For a comprehensive overview of joins in R, click [here](http://www.datasciencemadesimple.com/join-in-r-merge-in-r/).
+For a comprehensive overview of R joins, click [here](http://www.datasciencemadesimple.com/join-in-r-merge-in-r/).